hansaplasst/ESP32-Captive-Portal-framework/README.md

 - By default GPIO 4 acts as a reset button.
 - Pull to ground shortly to reboot the ESP32
 - To trigger a factory default reset.
-Pull to ground and release when the device LED flashes quickly _<u>after 10s</u>_.
+Push the reset button to ground and wait _<u>10 seconds</u>_.
+Release the reset button if the LED flashes quickly for 3 seconds.
-- You can also reboot or reset via the System tab in the Captive Portal web UI
+- You can also reboot or do a factory reset via the System tab in the Captive Portal web UI

 ## Device Settings